projectodd/stilts.projectodd.org/stilts-conduit.md

 The Circus Stomp Framework aims to separate transaction-handling aspects of the STOMP protocol from the message- and subscription-handling portion.

-Circus accomplishes this by integrating [JBoss IronJacamar] along with [JBoss Transactions] and providing support for XA-capable `MessageConduit` implementations.
+Circus accomplishes this by integrating **JTA** and providing support for XA-capable `MessageConduit` implementations.

-For non-XA resources (such as the [Clown Shoes] server), a psuedo-XA adapter is provided, making it even easier to write message conduits.
+For non-XA resources (such as the [Stomplet Server] server), a psuedo-XA adapter is provided, making it even easier to write message conduits.

 # SPI